FarmData2/FarmData2/docs/contributing/entry-points.md

 ##### Adding Components to `App.vue`

-FarmData2 entry points are customized to their purpose by adding Vue Components to the `App.vue` file.
-The following resources will be helpful in customizing the entry point:
+Vue Components are added to an entry point's `App.vue` file to customize its input form to its purpose.
+The following resources will be helpful in customizing the entry point's `App.vue` file:

 - The comments in the `App.vue` file in the entry point describe the structure and organization of a FarmData2 entry point SFC.
 - The ["Component Basics"](https://vuejs.org/guide/essentials/component-basics.html) section of the Vue Introduction shows how to add Vue component to a SFC.